No Cash Needed At This Cafe. Students Pay The Tab With Their Personal Data

 "I think there will be some sort of pushback.
 I think a lot of people could be against some of those sponsors," Traver said.

-But, corporate connections aside, should students should be more wary of giving up so much personal information?
-Nicholas Tella, director of information security at Johnson & Wales, a private nonprofit university which has a campus in Providence, was a little more skeptical than the customers inside Shiru Cafe.
+But corporate connections aside, should students be more wary of giving up so much personal information?
+Nicholas Tella, director of information security at Johnson & Wales, a private nonprofit university that has a campus in Providence, was a little more skeptical than the customers inside Shiru Cafe.

 "If they're giving you something for free, this data that's being collected, for any vendor, there seems to be more value in the data than in the product," Tella said.